Using Castable Resin

 Casting is both a skill and an art form.
 For successful results, the design of the piece to be cast is as important as the material it's printed with and cast into.
 It is important to design for material flow when modeling, avoiding sharp corners and moving from thick to thin profiles on the same piece.

 - Allow part to fully dry after removing from the IPA bath.

-- Post-cure the print for four to six hours at a 45°C temperature under a 405 nm wavelength light source.
-Curing times vary with UV source.
+- Post-cure Castable Resin prints (detailed instructions) for a minimum of 120 minutes at a 45°C temperature under a 405 nm wavelength light source.
+Curing times vary with the specifications of each UV light source.
 Small UV sources like home UV nail dryers may take up to 8 hours to properly cure parts, while industrial UV curing ovens may take only a few minutes.
-You may need to rotate your print midway to ensure an even cure.
+Some equipment may cure parts more evenly if they are rotated midway.

 Post-curing is an essential step in preparing your part for casting.
 It will make the print stronger, leading to a crisp, cast piece.
 Skipping this step could lead to poor burnout performance.